wilsonlopes00/ansible-ios-bgp/README.md

 # ansible-ios-bgp
 Role and an example of playbook to configure bgp sessions on Cisco IOS devices, with route-map configuration per neighbor support.
-This is not possible to configure with the default ios_bgp ansible module alone.

 The bgp password can be defined in an encrypted variable file with ansible vault.

+The status of bgp sessions, routes advertised and receveid are printed in the end of execution.

 You can use also the role "ansible-ios-prefix-list-route-map" to configure the route-maps used here. https://github.com/wilsonlopes00/ansible-ios-prefix-list-route-map